araleo/r/README.md

 ## Features

-- [x] Create a new functional component
+- [x] Creates a new functional component

 ## Usage